ljdoig/ChessBot/README.md

 ## Run the program yourself
 This project uses the [LibGDX](https://libgdx.com/) game engine to render and process user input.
 This allows the program to be packaged in several ways.
-The most convenient of these is via my [Github Pages](https://ljdoig.github.io/).

-This page seems to run slightly slower, meaning the search depth is generally lower than running on your laptop.
+The most convenient of these is via my [Github Pages](https://ljdoig.github.io/ChessBot/).
+Unfortunately, this page run much slower for me than running locally, meaning the search depth is lower and the bot is not very good.
 You can instead run the program via the [.jar file](./ChessBot.jar), with:
 ```
 java -jar ChessBot.jar
 ```